-It’s estimated that over 80 per cent of the population has English as their primary language.
-Twelve per cent of the US population speak Spanish.
+It’s estimated 79% of the population has English as their primary language, and 13% of the US population speak Spanish.
 In 2010 the US Census Bureau reported that there were 325 languages spoken in the United States.
 According to a December 2011 report 372,095 people in North America spoke a Native American language (the most popular being Navajo at 169,471).

 American culture is celebrated for being meritocratic.
-For example, the American Dream ideal is that anyone can grow up to be President of the United States if they work hard enough.
+For example, the American Dream ideal champions the idea that anyone can go from ‘rags to riches’ if she or he work hard enough.
 Some argue that the inherent inequality of meritocratic societies effectively prevents this, as talented children from working class areas tend to grow away from their community rather than use their talent, intelligence, wealth and opportunity to benefit those they leave behind.

-The ethnic composition of the United States is around 80 per cent white, 13 per cent black, 4.5 per cent Asian, 0.97 per cent Amerindian and Alaskan native, 0.18 per cent Hawaiian and Pacific Islander, and 1.61 per cent of people are classified as being two of more races.
+The ethnic composition of the United States is 72.4% white, 12.6% black, 4.8% Asian, 0.9 per cent Amerindian and Alaskan native, 0.2 per cent Hawaiian and Pacific Islander, 6.2% other, and 1.6 % two or more races.

 United States: Hispanic population